Wait and Sea! A slow burning love affair with Felixstowe

 Written by: Sally Owen

-This blog entry has kindly been written by the Shirley Girling, the owner of Hideout in Felixstowe
+This blog entry has kindly been written by Dave Girling, the owner of Hideout in Felixstowe

 It took me 30 years to fall in love with Felixstowe, not the fastest romance but Felixstowe is not what I call ‘fast paced’ so maybe I just needed to get in sync with this seaside gem.
 As a child born and raised in Suffolk it was the family beach of choice, to me the seaside was Felixstowe.
 Aged 5 I only knew two shops in the town (both unfortunately long gone), the pier with its slippery dip slide (also sadly gone), Manning’s amusements and the sea; thankfully both of these remain!